Santhosh-Annamalai/trello-webhook-parser/README.md

 .then(value => console.log(value.error))
 .catch(error => console.log(error.response.error.text));
 ```

-After changing and setting up everything, run `node app.js` in a node.js command prompt to make it listen to API calls.

 If these instructions were followed as explained, this API should work properly and would parse the JSON data before sending it as a Discord Webhook.